 Welcome back for the last part of my Paris trip report!
 If you missed Part 1 or 2 you can catch it here and here.

 Friday we woke with a mission.
 The mission was food.
 What else is new, I know.
 But this was different.
 We were going to purchase food to bring home with us so that we can have a taste of France from time to time.
 And what’s the best way to do that?
 Comtesse du Barry bien sûr!
-If you look on their website their photos are not very appetizing, but I assure this is top stuff!
+If you look on their website their photos are not very appetizing, but I assure you this is top stuff!

 My husband mapped out the store that would be closest to a metro stop because cans aren’t light and we didn’t want to carry them too far!
 We arrived at the store when they opened and purchased cans of duck confit (yum!), cassoulet, and a few (ok, more than a few) other favorites.
 We also picked cute little cans of rillettes, etc for picnics and traveling.
 Just because you are on the road doesn’t mean you can’t eat in style!
 After dropping our gourmet (and gourmand) bounty we headed for lunch!
-[Note: those are the most horrible and unappetizing Wikipedia photos I have ever seen, I promise you, it looks MUCH better that those pics!]
+[Note: those are the most horrible and unappetizing Wikipedia photos I have ever seen, I promise you, it looks MUCH better than those pics!]

 We got our loot safely back to the hotel and headed out for lunch.